freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/iterations-definite-loops.md

 ## --text--

-How many lines will the following code print?:

 ```python
 for i in [2,1,5]:
     print(i)
 ```

+How many lines will the preceding code print?

 ## --answers--